ayatokura/ai-openscale/cloud-risk-openpages-mrg.md

 ### Step 3: Perform analysis in {{site.data.keyword.aios_short}}
 {: #mrm-risk-openpages-mrg-wosstep3}

-After you run the set-up notebook and activate the MRM beta features, you can both see and compare the sample evaluations in Watson OpenScal5.
+After you run the set-up notebook and activate the MRM beta features, you can both see and compare the sample evaluations in {{site.data.keyword.aios_short}}.
 There is a downloadable report, the Model Summary Report, that includes all the quality measures, fairness measures, and drift magnitude.

 1. From the Insights dashboard, click the model deployment tile
 2. From the Actions drop-down box, click one of the following analysis options: